 Last year, Prof Niall Ferguson and Dave Rubin had a poignant, pertinent discussion on, amongst other things, the decline of the academy in the United States.
 At one point Ferguson recounts how he looked around the table at a meeting of his department one day only to realise that almost all his scholarly friends had left, retired, moved away, or been otherwise deposed by the pomo faculty lounge.
-Lifelong colleagues were gradually moved on, not as one might imagine by brilliant young classicists stepping up to the plate, but by angry professors of studies, and so the hallowed halls were hollowed out one chair at a time.
+Lifelong colleagues gradually moved on not, as pushed aside one might imagine, by brilliant young classicists stepping up to the plate but by angry, petty ideologues, and so the hallowed halls were hollowed out one chair at a time.

 Next post: RoadScholar’s first guest post!
 Topic? edjumacation of course.